Gray Family of Susan J. Dorey

 At death lived on Beach Street, Red Bank.

 Died at home of influenza; obituary in Red Bank Register.
-Survived by husband and children William and Ellen, both of Cranford.
+Survived by husband and children William N. Gray and Mrs. Ellen Hawkins, both of Cranford.
 Funeral director was Robert T. Smith.

 1. William Newman GRAY b.
 7-17-1858 NYC, NY